Local / maps

 BrightLocal, 2026

-A practical target is 25 or more reviews per platform at a 4.5-star average or higher.
-That's a floor, not a ceiling — the right number is more than your nearest competitor, and keeping them recent is as important as the total.
-Here's how to build and maintain that:
+A workable target is 25 or more reviews per platform at a 4.5-star average or better.
+Treat that as the floor.
+The real number is "more than whoever's beating you," and recency counts nearly as much as the total.
+Here's how to build that and keep it building:

-An active profile outranks a dormant one, all else being equal.
-Google's algorithm factors in whether a listing is being maintained.
-Posts and photos are the simplest way to signal activity — and they also convert customers who land on your profile.
+Post about once a week, and refresh your photos on a similar rhythm.
+All else equal, an active profile outranks a dormant one, because Google factors in whether a listing is actually being maintained.
+Posts and photos are the simplest way to show a pulse, and they also convert the people who land on your profile.

-NAP stands for name, address, and phone number.
-Google cross-references how your business information appears across the web — your website, Yelp, Facebook, Apple Maps, industry directories, and dozens of other listing sites — and uses consistency as a trust signal.
-Inconsistencies, even small ones like "St." versus "Street," create noise that can suppress your ranking.
+NAP is your name, address, and phone number, and consistency means they read identically everywhere your business is listed online.
+Google cross-references how that information shows up across the web (your website, Yelp, Facebook, Apple Maps, industry directories, dozens of listing sites) and treats agreement as a trust signal.
+Even small mismatches like "St." versus "Street" add noise that can hold your ranking down.

 Frequently asked questions